Case Study: Enhancing Strobbo's Agile Journey with Org Topologies

 A significant consequence of these changes was the evolution of the Product Owner role to be more outward-facing, focusing on stakeholder and customer engagement.
 This shift also created greater transparency on the roadmap and backlog for both development and business.

-In the B2 archetype you can also notice a big difference in the interaction between the teams.
-Y2 and A2 teams require external coordination at the team level as we saw with Protime.
-In the B2 archetype we see the dynamics change to a ‘Team of Teams’ where teams will organize themselves.
+At this point on the map you can also notice a big difference in the interaction between the teams.
+Task-focused and capabilities-focused units require external coordination at the team level.
+With a partial solution-focused work mandate we see the dynamics change to a ‘Team of Teams’ where teams will organize themselves.
 Instead of coordinating at the team level you now coordinate the ‘Team of Teams’.

-This also changes a lot of the dynamics regarding ownership as in A2 teams will be more likely to focus hard on their own parts and use it as ‘cover’, whereas a B2 ‘Team of teams’ will start self-organizing based on the work they receive.
-There can still be ownership, but it is no longer a problem of the external managers (“C0/C1/B0/B1” archetypes) to figure this out for the teams.
-Part of moving to the B2 archetype involved less reliance on external expertise, which is why the ‘external experts’ are gone from the map.
+This also changes a lot of the dynamics regarding ownership as capabilities-focused teams will be more likely to focus hard on their own parts and use it as ‘cover’, whereas a partial solution-focused ‘Team of teams’ will start self-organizing based on the work they receive.
+There can still be ownership, but it is no longer a problem of the external managers to figure this out for the teams.
+Part of expanding toward partial solution focus involved less reliance on external expertise, which is why the ‘external experts’ are gone from the map.

 Collaborating with Protime